Isolation, quarantine or lockdown during COVID-19: what it might mean for your family

 Some children might need extra support during this time.
 If your children need to talk to someone, they can call Kids Helpline on 1800 551 800, Youth Beyond Blue on 1300 224 636, or eheadspace on 1800 650 890.

-Caring for children during lockdown is a big and important job.
+Caring for children during isolation, quarantine or lockdown is a big and important job.
 It’s easy to get caught up in looking after all your children’s needs, especially if you’re getting less support or your respite services aren’t available at the moment.

 If you’re still working, you could consider talking with your employer about family-friendly work options to get you through this period.

 It’s also good to make some time for things you enjoy, like exercising, reading, or staying in touch with friends on the phone or online.
 This can help you relax and feel better if you’re experiencing stress, anxiety or anger.